 Treatment for this less common type of hair loss is usually non-pharmaceutical.

 Other hair treatments that use hot oil, as well as the traditional ‘70s pornstar “perm” can also inflame the hair follicles to the point of permanent damage and should be approached with caution.

 Stress is one of the most damaging external factors when it comes to your health, and also one of the most commonly ignored.

-A few months after a stressful event triggers your hair loss, it’s common to see more hair than usual in your brush or down the drain.
 Luckily, this can be reversed in a matter of months by removing the trigger that causes the stress in the first place.